skp163/California_Housing_Price_Prediction/README.md

 | 0.594  | 0.5424|

 ## Way Forword
-Next to make it batter, it needs extensive feature selection and data pre-processing.
+Next to make it better, it needs extensive feature selection and data pre-processing.